SEC defenses flexing after 2020 championship game fireworks

-Southeastern Conference defenses are stealing the show for some of the top contenders after a season when the league championship game featured stratsopheric offensive stats.
+Southeastern Conference defenses are stealing the show for some of the top contenders after a season when the league championship game featured stratospheric offensive stats.

 The SEC's seven ranked teams all have formidable — or at least improved — defenses.